 Walmart tried to knock Netflix off its pedestal, and lost.
 So too has Amazon competed with Netflix by offering streaming movies and TV shows as part of its Amazon Prime subscription service.

-So, is Netflix here to stay for the long-term and a stock worth buying or will Amazon eat its lunch, and should you buy Netflix stock?
+So, is the streaming video service here to stay for the long-term, will Amazon eat its lunch, and should you buy Netflix stock?

 Table of Contents